abhipavi/abhipavi/README.md

 Hey!
-I'm Abhinav Pavithran.
-I'm a deep and machine learning enthusiast.
+I'm Abhinav Pavithran,a deep and machine learning enthusiast.
 I've just completed my undergrad at NITK India and graduated as an ECE engingeer in 2021.